JetRichardLee/JetRichardLee.github.io/_pages/about.md

   - /about.html
 ---

-Hi everyone, I'm Jiate Li, an incoming Ph.D. student at Thomas Lord Department of Computer Science, *University of Southern California*. supervised by Prof. Yue Zhao.
+Hi everyone, I'm Jiate Li, an incoming Ph.D. student at Thomas Lord Department of Computer Science, **University of Southern California**. supervised by Prof. Yue Zhao.
 For ease of pronouncing you can call me Jet Lee.
-Before joining USC, I worked as a research intern under the mentorship of Prof. Binghui Wang from Illinois Institute of Technology, and researched on the *GNN Trustworthiness* in 2022-2024.
-I also worked as a research assitant under the mentorship of Prof. Siqiang Luo in CCDS, where I researched on *GNN applications* in 2024-2025.
+Before joining USC, I worked as a research intern under the mentorship of Prof. Binghui Wang from **Illinois Institute of Technology**, and conducted research on the *GNN Trustworthiness* in 2022-2024.
+I also worked as a research assitant under the mentorship of Prof. Siqiang Luo in CCDS at **Nayang Technology University**, where I researched on *GNN applications* in 2024-2025.
+I received my bachelor degree at **Zhejiang University** in 2022 and my master degree at **National University of Singapore** in 2023.

 News
 ======